vrtbl/passerine/CONTRIBUTING.md

 For instance, all datastructures are annotated with `Spans`, which point to which part of the source file each each structure represents.
 This includes utilities for printing errors, building the Passerine standard library, annotating source files, and passing data through multiple pipes sequentially, and so on.

-The powerhouse of this operation, the VM and its associated datastructures, can be found in `src/VM`.
+The powerhouse of this operation, the VM and its associated datastructures, can be found in `src/vm`.
 The VM is expected to only rely on bytecode and a constants table.
-Pipes should not to rely on the VM.
+Pipes should not rely on the VM.

 As for testing, each non-trivial file is expected to have unit tests at the bottom of it.
 As a rule of thumb, at least a third of a file should be dedicated to testing.